 I think there are plenty of companies that could benefit from her approach.

 I’m going to advocate for the flip side of the conversion coin today.
 I’m delving into the “dark side” that is rarely discussed.
 At WiderFunnel, we always advocate the importance of testing and data-driven decision making.
 The truth is that you can’t do conversion optimization without testing and web analytics is important for identifying optimization [...]

 The problem of Distraction is one of the most important hindrances to your website’s conversion performance.
 Your visitors brains are like computer CPUs, just like yours.
 We may think we’re smart, but we have limited processing power and any “application” we run can use it up and reduce our ability to process other applications (e.g. other streams of information).
 By removing these major distracting elements, you can greatly lift your conversion rate and profit.

 Month after month, we at WiderFunnel continue our free webinar series to show the best strategies for digital marketing success.
 We always have lively Q&A sessions at the end, where we answer your Conversion Optimization queries.
 This post will become the start of an ongoing compilation to create the ultimate, definitive conversion rate optimization questions and answers.
 Chances are, you’ve had one or more of these questions too.

-I was honoured that Magento invited me to present at their amazing Magento Imagine eCommerce conference this year.
+Magento invited me to speak about Conversion Optimization at their amazing Magento Imagine eCommerce conference this year.
 They put on a superb event with top quality speakers, concerts, fashion shows and dinners.
 They also put out the extra effort and cost to record and professionally edit the sessions and release them for free!